wcember/HackerNews-API/Readme.md

 **getUpdates**
 * Returns: An object containing the the following attributes:
-  -items: The ID's of the latest items changed.
+  * items: The ID's of the latest items changed.
-  -profiles: The names of the latest profiles changed.
+  * profiles: The names of the latest profiles changed.